MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

 # Add single sign-on

-Microsoft Teams provides a mechanism by which an application can obtain the signed-in Teams user token to access Microsoft Graph (and other APIs).
+Microsoft Teams provides single sign-on function for the application to obtain signed-in Teams user token to access Microsoft Graph (and other APIs).
 Teams Toolkit facilitates this interaction by abstracting some of the Azure Active Directory (AAD) flows and integrations behind some simple, high-level APIs.
 It enables you to add single sign-on (SSO) features easily to your Teams application.

 For a bot application, SSO manifests as an Adaptive Card that the user can interact with to invoke the AAD consent flow.